dlubal-software/.github/docs/guide/MD/functionforBlocks.md

-# Overview of functions used for blocks
+# Overview of functions used for blocks (via JavaScript)

 ## Sections